 My degree is in math.
 Before I started freelance editing, I wrote software for about eighteen years, which honed my eye for detail.
 In software, being off one piece of punctuation, or one letter or digit, can cause spectacular errors.

 My dad taught me clarity and consistency.
-He wants things to match, contradictions and misunderstandings straightened out.
+He wanted things to match, contradictions and misunderstandings straightened out.
 I learned well: I’ve found inconsistencies hundreds of pages apart in books.

 A good copy editor thinks creatively.